South Carolina Historical Marker Program

 - Markers for schools, colleges, or universities will not discuss the later careers and achievements of alumni, or list the fields of endeavor in which they gained significance.
 Markers will focus on the school as an institution and will not list or discuss any persons who attended or graduated from it.

-Draft marker texts must be accompanied by documentation of the history and significance of the place being proposed for a historical marker.
-Footnotes or endnotes are not required, but copies of relevant portions of major primary and secondary sources used should be included.
-Contact the coordinator of the South Carolina Historical Marker Program for more information about drafting marker texts and submitting proper forms of documentation.
+- Source materials documenting the history and significance of the proposed marker site - This should include copies of relevant portions of major primary and secondary sources.
+Contact the coordinator of the South Carolina Historical Marker Program for more information about submitting proper forms of documentation.

 $250.00 – Please make checks payable to the South Carolina Department of Archives and History.